Mindbliss Hospital

 • Thoughts of death or suicide

-Symptoms must last at least two weeks for a diagnosis of depression.
+Symptoms must last at least two weeks for the best diagnosis.

-Also, medical conditions (e.g., thyroid problems, a brain tumour or vitamin deficiency) can mimic symptoms of depression so it is important to rule out general medical causes.
+Medical conditions (e.g., thyroid issues, a brain tumor, or vitamin deficiencies) can mimic the symptoms, so it is important to rule out underlying medical causes.

-Depression affects an estimated one in 15 adults (6.7%) in any given year.
-And one in six people (16.6%) will experience depression at some time in their life.
-Depression can strike at any time, but on average, first appears during the late teens to mid-20s.
-Women are more likely than men to experience depression.
-Some studies show that one-third of women will experience a major depressive episode in their lifetime.
+Depression affects approximately one in 15 adults (6.7%) each year.
+Additionally, one in six people (16.6%) will experience it at some point in their lifetime.
+It can develop at any stage of life, but it most commonly begins in the late teenage years to mid-20s.
+Women are at a higher risk of experiencing depression than men.
+Some studies suggest that one-third of women will have a major depressive episode during their lifetime.

 Risk factors for depression